Greek drone maker nears first surveillance drone sale to Athens

-DUBAI, United Arab Emirates — A year after unveiling Greece’s first surveillance drone, manufacturer Hellenic Aerospace Industry said an order from the country’s ministry of defense is imminent, while the company’s combat model is still looking for takers.
+DUBAI, United Arab Emirates — A year after unveiling Greece’s first surveillance drone, manufacturer Hellenic Aerospace Industry said an order from the country’s Defence Ministry is imminent, while the company’s combat model is still looking for takers.

 Executives unveiled the Archytas, intended for reconnaissance and surveillance missions, at the International Exhibition of Thessaloniki last year.
-The company told Defense News at the time that they expected the first pre-production Archytas model to be ready for a test flight in March 2024.
+The company told Defense News at the time it expected the first preproduction Archytas model to be ready for a test flight in March 2024.

-The pace has since quickened, as the Greek Ministry of Defense appears eager to fast-track the development, HAI officials told Defense News at the Dubai Airshow here.
+The pace has since quickened, as the Greek ministry appears eager to fast-track development, HAI officials told Defense News at the Dubai Airshow this week.

 “We are now planning for it to take its first flight before year end or by early January 2024,” said Anastasia Alexopoulou, a senior sales executive.
 “Although there is no official requirement yet, we have definitely witnessed a sense of urgency from defense authorities to speed things up for Archytas.”

-Note: Update: At the Athens defense fair DEFEA in May, North Macedonia and Croatia registered their interest in the Archytas system.
-And a company representative has contradicted another who spoke to Defense News about the timeline for the drone’s first flight.